Seaton branch line: Origins

 The small town of Seaton became a seaside holiday resort in the middle of the nineteenth century, although its historic port activity had declined to the use of fishing boats only.
 When the London and South Western Railway (L&SWR) opened a main line from Yeovil to Exeter in 1860, completing a route from London, local people saw that a rail connection might reinvigorate their town.
 However the difficult terrain of the Devon Coast in the area forced the L&SWR to align its route a considerable distance to the north.
 They opened a station called Colyton for Seaton, near Shute.
 The station was four miles from Seaton, and over a mile from Colyton.

-Local people wanted an actual rail link to the town, and after a first failed attempt to obtain an Act of Parliament for the purpose, they were successful, obtaining an Act for the "Seaton and Beer Railway" on 13 July 1863.
-The Company had an authorised capital of £36,000, and powers for a loan of £12,000, for the construction of a line from near the L&SWR Colyton station to a Seaton station to the east of the town.
+Local people wanted an actual rail link to the town, and after a first failed attempt to obtain an act of Parliament for the purpose, they were successful, obtaining the Seaton and Beer Railway Act 1863 (26 & 27 Vict. c. cxviii) for the "Seaton and Beer Railway" on 13 July 1863.
+The company had an authorised capital of £36,000, and powers for a loan of £12,000, for the construction of a line from near the L&SWR Colyton station to a Seaton station to the east of the town.

-The Act included powers to construct a bridge over the River Axe, giving access to Axmouth.
+The Seaton and Beer Railway Act 1863 included powers to construct a bridge over the River Axe, giving access to Axmouth.

 Construction

-At a Company meeting on 5 December 1863, Sir Walter Trevelyan was elected Chairman of the Company, and W.R.
-Galbraith the Engineer.
+At a company meeting on 5 December 1863, Sir Walter Trevelyan was elected chairman of the company, and W. R. Galbraith the engineer.

-A contract for the construction was awarded to Howard Ashton Holden, signed on 8 January 1864, but progress was extremely slow, and in April 1865 the Company wrote to Holden threatening suspension of the contract.
-On 27 September 1865 the Company terminated Holden's contract on Galbraith's advice.
+A contract for the construction was awarded to Howard Ashton Holden, signed on 8 January 1864, but progress was extremely slow, and in April 1865 the company wrote to Holden threatening suspension of the contract.
+On 27 September 1865 the company terminated Holden's contract on Galbraith's advice.
 Two alternative potential contractors fell by the wayside, and it was obvious that the available firms lacked the financial resources to undertake the work.
-The Company itself was now running short of money, and it had to obtain a further £12,000 by a 5% preference share issue and a £4,000 loan in an attempt to fund the work more directly, and John Sampson was engaged to carry the work on, with considerable financial assistance from the Company.
-Even Galbraith, on the Company's authority, was unable to obtain a locomotive to hire for the conduct of the works.
+The company itself was now running short of money, and it had to obtain a further £12,000 by a 5% preference share issue and a £4,000 loan in an attempt to fund the work more directly, and John Sampson was engaged to carry the work on, with considerable financial assistance from the company.
+Even Galbraith, on the company's authority, was unable to obtain a locomotive to hire for the conduct of the works.
 With horses instead, he took direct control of the works, with Sampson in effect his site manager.

 The planned opening for the summer season of 1867 was abandoned, but by 2 August 1867 a locomotive was found to be hired in to work on the construction.
 Several small contracts were let for constructing buildings; an understanding regarding the supply of water to Seaton station was found to be unsatisfactory, and an alternative with Sir Walter Trevelyan had to be hastily arranged.